 The Doctor of Education degree requires the completion of 102 semester hours of approved graduate courses beyond the baccalaureate degree.
-Candidates for admission must hold a graduate degree from an accredited institution, have satisfactory undergraduate and graduate grade point averages, provide satisfactory graduate admissions portfolio and test scores, and have three years of teaching experience or its equivalent.
+Candidates for admission must hold a graduate degree from an accredited institution, have satisfactory undergraduate and graduate grade point averages, provide satisfactory graduate admissions portfolio, and have three years of teaching experience or its equivalent.